ScreenCoach

 Make sure you include things you can do as a family, things they can do on their own, and things they could invite friends to do from creative activities, physical activity, chores, etc. The best plan is to come up with a routine which you can all stick to, for example, they can be on screens every morning until 11 and then again from 7:30 – 9pm.
 Whatever suits your family best.
 It’s important to ask the kids for their input and have them feel like they’re setting the rules rather than you.
 This will help greatly with their willingness to co-operate.

 If you’re going on holiday, ask them what they would like to do.
 Many Australians holiday at the beach, so plan ahead by borrowing or buying a simple beach cricket set, a boogie board, skimming balls, bucket, and spade for younger kids.
 For indoor activities, borrow a large jigsaw that everyone can help with, board games, chess, books, activity books, card games.
 Again, ask them what they would like to bring – if they choose, they are more likely to embrace it.
 Get the kids involved in making the snacks and meals and clearing up.
 Get them into the habit of chatting during mealtime.
-Click here to read our list of conversation starters at the dinner table. https://www.myscreencoach.com/post/10-conversation-starters-for-the-dinner-table/
+Click here to read our list of conversation starters at the dinner table.
+10 conversation starters for the dinner table

 It’s important that you have a holiday too, so if allowing the kids to be on screens each morning while you have some rest and quiet time for yourself works for you, then do that.